A little about us.

 - 10 hours total; 8 hour picking up patients + 2 hours to finish notes and dispositions.

-- We do sign out, but encourage wrapping up pts from start to finish.
+- We do sign out, but encourage wrapping up patients from start to finish.
 We usually get out on time.

 What is your residency culture?

 We have each others’ backs.
 Seniors assist and give away procedures to interns.
 We joke around… A lot.
 With attendings on shift too.
-Very relaxed, but we work hard and play hard.
 Diversity is big at our program (ethnicity/race, hobbies, gender orientation, marital status, age, religion or lack thereof, etc.) including with our ancillary staff.

 Chief Email: firstname.lastname@example.org